 J.D.
 Eckman, Inc. of Atglen, Chester County, is the general contractor on the project which is financed with 80 percent federal and 20 percent state funds.

 Engineering design is advancing for the widening and reconstruction of the eastern section (Section 102) of the highway from Featherbed Lane/Mattson Road to just east of Route 452 (Market Street).
-Construction on this section is expected to start in 2019.
+Construction on this section is expected to start in late 2020.

 An additional contract to replace the U.S. 322 (Conchester Highway) bridge over the CSX railroad and Bethel Road as well as improvements to the adjacent Bethel Road Interchange is under design and not yet scheduled for construction.